AbramsCze/bsc-test/readme.md

 # BSC test application
-Console application which print to output a list of all the currency and amounts to the console once per minute.
+Console application which print to console a list of all the currency and amounts once per minute.
 You can write your own currency and amounts in format `USD 100`.
 You can stop program if you write `quit`.